9 Best Short Treks in Nepal for Beginners

 Day 03: Trek to Changunarayan (1,350m) and drive to Kathmandu

-You can trek to the Chisapani Nagarkot trail all year, but September to May is the best time.
-It is not a very high elevated area, so you can even trek during winter.
+You can trek the Chisapani Nagarkot Trail all year, but September to May is the best time.
+It is not a very elevated area, so you can even Trek during the winter.
 November and December are the best months for Chisapani Nagarkot.
 You will have clear visibility all day in these months.

 Finally

-There are lots of other trails, but above listed short treks in Nepal are the busiest trekking packages in the Nepalese Himalayas.
-These help acclimatize for longer and more adventurous hikes elsewhere in the mountain region.
+There are many other trails, but the top-listed Short Treks in Nepal are the busiest Trekking Packages in the Nepalese Himalayas.
+These help acclimate for longer and more adventurous hikes elsewhere in the mountain region.
 If you like any of these trials and want more information, contact us.

 Rajesh Thapaliya